linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 +++

-Linkerd can also be installed with a number of add-ons, allowing users to get a great out of box experience.
-These Add-On's are coupled with the control plane installation and add extra integrations directly.
+Linkerd can also be installed with a number of add-ons, allowing users to get a great out of the box experience around popular service mesh use-cases.
+These Add-On's are coupled with the control plane installation and integrate well with Linkerd.

-These add-ons are optional and configurable.
-This configuration file is passed to into the install, both through Helm and CLI.
-This config is also stored as a configmap `linkerd-values`, so that upgrades would work seamless, by remembering the configuration without user having to pass the config file again.
-The confiugration can also be updated during upgrades.
+Add-Ons in Linkerd are optional and configurable.
+A configuration file is passed to the install operation (avaialable  both through Helm and CLI).
+This config is also stored as a configmap called `linkerd-values`, allowing upgrades to work seamlessly without having user to pass the config file again.
+Configuration can be updated [during upgrades](https://linkerd.io/2/tasks/upgrade/).

 {{< note >}}
-Add-Ons are present in Linkerd2, only in the edge release > 2.7
+Add-on's are available in Linkerd starting from `edge-20.2.3`.
 {{< /note>}}

 You can find the list of add-ons present in the